mstksg/inCode/copy/entries/kmeans.md

 ### Type-Level Advantages and Mitigations

-Having `k` in the type is useful for three reasons:
+Having `k` in the type is useful for many reasons:

 1. It helps us ensure that `moveClusters` doesn't change the number of clusters/centroids.
-If it was just `Vector (p a) -> Vector (p a)` we cannot guarantee it does not add or drop clusters.
+If it was just `[p a] -> [p a]` we cannot guarantee it does not add or drop clusters.
 2. The type system means we don't have to manually pass `int` sizes around.
-    We can call `initialClusters` without having to manually pass in how many we need, because it's already determined by the type of `kMeans` and `moveClusters`.
+    In another world, `initialClusters` would require an `Int` argument to know how many clusters to generate.
+However, in this case, it's already determined by the type of `kMeans` and `moveClusters`.
 3. We don't have to worry about out-of-bounds indexing because any indices we generate (using `modular` or `minIndex`) are guaranteed (by their types) to be valid.

-Now all of this is very useful for *writing* `kMeans` and ensuring that our implementation is correct.
-But, it's also useful for the *caller* as well.
-If we had `kMeans :: Int -> [p a] -> [p a]`, we don't know for sure that the result list has exactly the number of elements as the `Int` you put in.
-But if we have `kMeans :: [p a] -> Vector k (p a)`, then we know that the number of clusters you ask for (*k*) is guaranteed to be the number of the items you get back, by the type system.
+4. It's useful for the caller to guarantee they are getting what they are asking for.
+If `kMeans :: Int -> [p a] -> [p a]`, then we can't be sure that the result list has *k* items.
+But because we have `kMeans :: [p a] -> Vector k (p a)`, the compiler ensures that the result has *k* items.

-However you won't always be able to necessarily put in a literal `3` in `Vector 3 (V2 Double)`.
+However you won't *always* be able to necessarily put in a literal `3` in `Vector 3 (V2 Double)`.
 Maybe your *k* comes from a configuration file or something else you pull in at runtime.
-We have to be able to call `kMeans` with just an `Int`.
+We need a way to call `kMeans` with just an `Int`! (also known as "reification")

-Normally this means using `sumNatVal` to convert a value-level `Natural` into a type-level `Nat`.
+Normally, this means using `sumNatVal` to convert a value-level `Natural` into a type-level `Nat`.
 However, in this case we have to be a bit more careful because *k* must be at least 1.
 So we can use [typelits-witnesses][] to also bring in (at runtime) the witnesses that `1 <= k` is fulfilled.
+Just one of the more awkward corners of working with type level numbers in Haskell today.

 [typelits-witnesses]: http://hackage.haskell.org/package/typelits-witnesses